-Riley Webster joined MEF Associates as a Research Assistant in 2017.
+Riley Webster joined MEF Associates in 2017.
 She is interested in evaluating policy solutions designed to help vulnerable populations and strengthen economic opportunity.
-Her research interests include workforce development strategies designed to help the long-term unemployed.
+Riley has experience with qualitative and quantitative research, including benefit-cost analysis.

 Prior to joining MEF, Riley interned on Capitol Hill as well as at the President’s Council of Economic Advisers where her research involved international trade and technology policy.